awsdocs/aws-batch-user-guide/doc_source/job_definition_parameters.md

 Default: False

 `networkConfiguration`
-The network configuration for jobs that are running on Fargate resources\.
-Jobs that are running on EC2 resources must not specify this parameter\.
+The network configuration for jobs that run on Fargate resources\.
+Jobs that run on EC2 resources must not specify this parameter\.

 ```
 "networkConfiguration": {